ReallyMcCoy/reallymccoy.github.io/_pages/policy.md

 <br>
 Through the Climate Solutions Living Lab at Harvard Law School, Wendy Jacobs taught me how to apply science to issues of environmental policy.
-She passed away this year (2021), leaving a giant-sized positive imprint on the world through her law, teaching, and advocacy.
+She passed away in 2021, leaving a giant-sized positive imprint on the world through her law, teaching, and advocacy.